Firm policies, controls, and procedures

 • obtaining consent to enter a transaction or arrangement, and

 Procedures notes often include template documents and checklists.
 By meticulously detailing these procedures, an accounting firm seeks to ensure that all relevant employees are equipped to comply with the firm’s AML policies.
-Effective procedures notes not only aid regulatory compliance but also help to foster a culture of vigilance and responsibility within the firm.
+Effective procedures not only aid regulatory compliance but also help to foster a culture of vigilance and responsibility within the firm.
 The firm can systematically address the risks associated with money laundering and terrorist financing through well-defined procedures and protect itself from potential legal and operational repercussions.

 Conclusion